TravisWheelerLab/nail-benchmarks/README.md

 # nail-benchmarks
-A collection of reproducible benchmarks for MMoreseqs
+A collection of reproducible benchmarks for nail